The Governing Body of Sacred Heart and St. Mary’s Catholic Primary Schools

 How you can contact the Governing Body?

-We always welcome suggestions, feedback and ideas from parents.
-Below, you can see the full list of governors, their attendance at meetings, minutes of governing body meetings and more information about what Governors’ do.
+We always welcome suggestions, feedback and ideas from parents and other stakeholders.
+Below, you can see the full list of governors, their attendance at meetings, and more information about what Governors’ do.
 You may contact the Governors via the school office.

 Click on the link below to view details of the current Governing and an outline of their responsibilities, including attendance at meetings: